 How do you get them the information?
-The quickest way is through an internet portal, which your attorney should have access to.
+Often the workers' comp insurance company handles this for you.
+But if you end up handling it, the quickest way is through an internet portal, which your attorney should have access to.
 That makes communication between you and Medicare go tremendously faster—which still isn’t fast enough.
 We are dealing with an arm of the federal government here.

 How Does an MSA Affect Me?